LksWlprn/Opus-Magnum-Philosophicum/README.md

 To clarify this point, imagine a hotel where 200 million people sleep unconsciously.
 In the easy game, everyone wakes up after some time.
 In the hard game, only one person is randomly chosen to wake up.
 Now imagine you wake up and must decide: was the easy game or the hard game being played?
 From your perspective, it is overwhelmingly more likely that the easy game was played, since the chance of waking up in the hard game was just 1 in 200 million.
 To a stranger, who is just being told one persons' name that woke up either in the easy or hard game, observing from the outside, there’s no improbability at all—someone had to wake up either way.
-The easy game in the sperm cell lottery corresponds to the hypothesis that universalism is true.
-If universalism is true, you are every subject in existence.
+The easy game in the sperm cell lottery corresponds to the hypothesis that universalism is true, since you would, if universalism were true, wake up in every awakened sleeper in our gigantic hotel.
+If universalism is true, you are every subject in existence, so whoever would have been awakened, would have been you.
 In that case, there is no improbability to your existence in this particular body, because you would have existed no matter which sperm cell "won" the lottery.
 Thus, universalism offers a far more probable explanation for the evidence of your existence than the conventional view.
 Initially, I thought this argument might have a flaw: determinism.
 If everything is deterministic, then there is no true randomness in your sperm cell winning the race; its success would always have been inevitable, with a probability of 100%.
 I am still not sure if this really is a flaw.
 To see why, let’s revisit the hotel analogy.
 In the hard game, the person who wakes up is randomly chosen.
-If the "randomness" of this choosing is not truly random but deterministic (just unpredictable), the chosen person had a 100% probability of being woken up in both the easy and the hard game.
+If the "randomness" of this choosing is not truly random but deterministic (just unpredictable), the chosen person had a 100% probability of being awakened in both the easy and the hard game.
 This would not matter to the chosen person, though, because it does not change the conclusion of the probability argument, if the person can't predict the outcome.
 If you would play this game, 200 million people would be right to infer that the easy game was being played and only 1 person wold be right to infer that the hard game was played.
 Even in a deterministic universe, one should not bet on the usual view, if one can't predict who will be chosen.

-Even if the probability argument might be flawed, there are still other arguments for universalism left to explore.
+To make this point clear, imagine a lottery game without any randomness.
+The winner has already been determined before the game even started.
+This ultimate determinacy doesn't take away from the coincidence it will be for the player who actually wins.
+Zuboff writes: "By the way, the lottery having been fixed would not have made [the winners] winning more probable unless somehow it would independently have been probable that he rather than another entrant would have been the beneficiary."
+Unless, the winner would have a high chance of winning, every time the lottery were to be repeated, there is a coincidence in his winning, even if the lottery is fixed and the universe is deterministic.

+Zuboff explains: "This is a misunderstanding of what we are thinking about when we reckon probability.
+The question is almost always not one of the sort of micro level causation a determinist has in mind but rather of the matching of descriptions on a much higher level of abstraction.
+The description of an urn as having all blue beads and the description of randomly drawing a blue bead from an urn are certain to agree, whatever the micro causation may be regarding the particular movements of the hand drawing the bead, the precise placement of the urn, etc. But the description of an urn as having only one blue bead out of a trillion will only one time in a trillion agree with that of an urn from which a blue bead was randomly drawn.
+Let's for the sake of argument be among the strictest determinists regarding the tossing of a coin.
+Consider a case in which there are two coins involved, a fair coin and a double headed coin.
+The probability of getting a thousand consecutive heads with the fair coin is one in two to the thousandth power— terrifically low.
+The probability of getting a thousand consecutive heads with the double headed coin is simply one—certainty.
+Thus we predict that it is incredibly improbable that with the fair coin we shall get this result (or, if the consecutive heads have already occurred, that it was with such a coin that we have got this result).
+Why?
+It is because in the case of a coin that satisfies the description of being fair the proportion of ways that it could follow its deterministic trajectories on the micro level and yet land only heads in a thousand consecutive tosses is two to the thousandth power minus one times smaller than the proportion of deterministic ways a coin could follow trajectories that would have it always landing heads if it instead satisfied the description of being double headed.
+In either case our determinism would have us believing that whatever happened in a description at the ultimate micro level of causation had probability one of occurring, but that would not in the least prevent us from assigning appropriate probabilities at the higher level of description—that at which the coin was either fair or double headed.
+[...]
+Probability requires consciousness.
+Ten heads in ten consecutive flips of a fair coin can be considered improbable.
+But that this result has occurred somewhere within the field of all coin flips seems not improbable at all.
+And that is because probabilities add together.
+The small probability of ten consecutive heads when considered locally becomes instead the enormous probability of such an occurrence within an enormously widened area of consideration; and this extreme transformation of probabilities depends on nothing but a shift in perspective.
+Probability always thus depends on assuming a perspective, on circumscribing an area of consideration, and hence on consciousness, which is the only thing capable of perspective and consideration.

 ### Quantum Observer Theory